-Restricted funds - Ministry of Society and Family Development
+Ministry of Social and Family Development

-Grants from MSF is used to provide the per capita grant payable for each client admitted to the Home.
+Grants from MSF are used to provide the per capita grant payable for each client admitted to the Charity.
+It is strictly for use for matters related directly to the beneficiaries such as manpower, operational, education, transport, medical, therapeutic and others.